SteveLIN0101/Math_Notes_SteveLIN0101/微观宏观/Macroeconomics 1.md

 		- Poor samples in 1960s: no convergence
 		- There is a convergence for OECD & Asia countries: a lower GDP per ca pita in 1960 is associated with  a higher growth rate
 		- No for African countries
-	1. What are sources of economic growth?
+	2. What are sources of economic growth?
 Capital accumulation?
 Human capital investment?
 Technology improvement?
 Institution?
-	2. What shall we do to enhance (for poor countries) or  sustain (for rich countries) economic growth?
+	3. What shall we do to enhance (for poor countries) or  sustain (for rich countries) economic growth?

 ## Saving and Growth

+- Fast-growing economies are often associated with high saving rates:
-- Fast-growing economics: JP, HK, TW, KR
+	- JP in 1960s; HK, TW, KR in 1980s;
+		- all with an average above 30%
-- BRICs
+	- BRICs 1998-2008:
+		- rise in Brazil 4%, Russia 15%, India 12%
+		- China up 12%, with an average of 50% between 2004-2008

 ## Issues: Business Cycles (Economic Fluctuations)

 - What are business cycles?
 	- Burns and Mitchell (1913, 1927, 1946):
 		- expansions occurring at the same time in many economic sectors, followed by similarly general recessions, contractions and revivals.